 Reader, it wasn't quite the beginning of the end, but if you've read my other books then you'll have begun to suspect that the end was well on its way.
-I'm not a fan.

 The team brought their usual measure of professionalism to the endeavor.
 Within weeks, MOLD INDUSTRIES, INC., controlled a majority share of the plastic poop emoji market.